hnobile07/tcc_electronic_engineering/README.md

 # tcc_electronic_engineering
-I'm creating this repository to host all the necessary code to reproduce my undergraduate final project of a RPM device.
+I'm creating this repository to host all the necessary code to reproduce my undergraduate final project of an RPM device.